Hard currency: Demand

 In some economies, which may be either planned economies or market economies using a soft currency, there are special stores that accept only hard currency.
-Examples have included Tuzex stores in the former Czechoslovakia, Intershops in East Germany, Pewex in Poland, or Friendship stores in China in the early 1990s.
+Examples have included Torgsin and Beryozka stores in the former Soviet Union, Tuzex stores in former Czechoslovakia, Intershops in former East Germany, Pewex and Baltona in Poland, Comturist in Romania, Corecom in Bulgaria, Dollar stores in Cuba, or Friendship stores in China in the early 1990s.
 These stores offer a wider variety of goods – many of which are scarce or imported – than standard stores.

 Mixed currencies

 Because hard currencies may be subject to legal restrictions, the desire for transactions in hard currency may lead to a black market.
 In some cases, a central bank may attempt to increase confidence in the local currency by pegging it against a hard currency, as is this case with the Hong Kong dollar or the Bosnia and Herzegovina convertible mark.
 This may lead to problems if economic conditions force the government to break the currency peg (and either appreciate or depreciate sharply) as occurred in the 1998–2002 Argentine great depression.

 In some cases, an economy may choose to abandon local currency altogether and adopt another country's currency as legal tender.
-Examples include the adoption of the US dollar in Panama, Ecuador, El Salvador and Zimbabwe and the adoption of the German mark and later the euro in Kosovo and Montenegro.
+Examples include the adoption of the US dollar in Panama, Ecuador, El Salvador and Zimbabwe and the adoption of the German mark and later the euro in Serbia and Montenegro.